cathiechentx/HeroElement/HeroElement-en.md

 		- The element specified as HeroElement
 	- needspeedup
 		- According to HeroElement，control the parsing process of HeroElement，eg. Don't break parsing until got the end tag, after that stop parsing immediately and do next process: layout, paint...
-		- Record the sub-resource of HeroElement，high priority these sub-resources
+		- Record the sub-resource of HeroElement as key-point sub-resource，high priority them, or cache them before hand.
 		- others
 	- needTiming
 		- [ElementTiming](https://github.com/w3c/charter-webperf/issues/30)